elmar-hinz/OSX.Me/README.md

 * `dotfiles_repository` should point to your git dotfiles repository i.e. https://github.com/your-name/dotfiles.git
 * It is cloned into `~/.my.dotfiles` by default.
+* Cloning is done recursivly to pull submodules like vim bundles.

 The principle is simple: